huggingface/optimum-habana/examples/stable-diffusion/training/README.md

   lora --unet_r 8 --unet_alpha 8

 ```
-similar command could be applied to loha, lokr, oft.
+Similar command could be applied to loha, lokr, oft.
-you could check each adapter specific args by "--help", like we could use following command to check oft specific args.
+You could check each adapter specific args by "--help", like you could use following command to check oft specific args.

 ```bash
 python3 train_dreambooth.py oft --help